google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ## Multiple SCTs {#multiple-scts}

-TLS servers SHOULD send SCTs from multiple logs in case one or more logs are not acceptable to the TLS client (for example, if a log has been struck off for misbehavior, has had a key compromise, or is not known to the TLS client).
-For
-example:
+CT-using TLS servers SHOULD send SCTs from multiple logs, because:

+* One or more logs may not have become acceptable to all CT-using TLS clients.

 * If a CA and a log collude, it is possible to temporarily hide misissuance from clients.
-Including SCTs from different logs makes it more difficult to mount this attack.
+When a TLS client requires SCTs from multiple logs to be provided, it is more difficult to mount this attack.

-* If a log misbehaves, a consequence may be that clients cease to trust it.
-  Since the time an SCT may be in use can be considerable (several years is common in current practice when embedded in a certificate), servers may wish to reduce the probability of their certificates being rejected as a result by including SCTs from different logs.
+* If a log misbehaves or suffers a key compromise, a consequence may be that clients cease to trust it.
+Since the time an SCT may be in use can be considerable (several years is common in current practice when embedded in a certificate), including SCTs from multiple logs reduces the probability of the certificate being rejected by TLS clients.

-* TLS clients may have policies related to the above risks requiring servers to present multiple SCTs.
+* TLS clients may have policies related to the above risks requiring TLS servers to present multiple SCTs.
 For example, at the time of writing, Chromium [Chromium.Log.Policy] requires multiple SCTs to be presented with EV certificates in order for the EV indicator to be shown.